 Day 6: Visit Stratford-Upon-Avon and Wales.

 Theater, literature and history buffs, unite!
-Upon leaving Liverpool, you shall be escorted to the birthplace of William Shakespeare – Stratford-upon-Avon.
-A guided walking tour will allow you to explore the quaint, historical village and then you shall have free time to explore on your own – there are numerous Shakespearean attractions and fascinating historical locations to visit.
-For those who wish to delve into the life of Shakespeare more intimately, we can arrange an optional excursion for you to visit the home where he grew up as a child, and also lived with his wife when they were newlyweds.
-Famous writers such as Charles Dickens, John Keats, Walter Scott and Thomas Hardy have also visited this dwelling.
-Sliding into south Wales, we take a photo stop at Caerphilly Castle, a medieval fortification built in the 13th century, ranked the second largest castle in the UK.
+Upon leaving Liverpool, you shall escort to the birthplace of William Shakespeare – Stratford-upon-Avon.
+A guided walking tour will allow you to explore the quaint, historical village, and then you shall have free time to explore on your own.
+There are numerous Shakespearean attractions and fascinating historical locations to visit.
+For those who wish to delve into the life of Shakespeare more intimately, we can arrange an optional excursion for you to see the home where he grew up as a child and lived with his wife when they were newlyweds.
+Famous writers such as Charles Dickens, John Keats, Walter Scott, and Thomas Hardy have also visited this dwelling.
+Next, sliding into south Wales, we take a photo stop at Caerphilly Castle, a medieval fortification built in the 13th century, ranked the second largest castle in the UK.
 Surrounded by artificial lakes, not only is the architecture a sight to behold, but it was a groundbreaking design back in its day.
 Onwards to the Welsh capital of Cardiff, you have an evening in which to enjoy the local nightlife on offer.

 Breakfast, dinner.Overnight Wales.

-This is the last day of your British Tour, and there is no sign of slowing down!
+There is no sign of slowing down on the last day of your British Tour!
 The road from Cardiff to London is littered with history, stunning scenery and architectural delights.
-First stop for the day is Bath – a UNESCO World Heritage Sitefeaturing some of the finest architecture in Europe.
-Join us on a guided walking tour of the town, and learn about the historical significance of the region, including the natural hot springs which supply the Roman baths – visited by over 1 million international tourists every year!
-Continuing on the last legs of your journey, you have an optional excursion which could have you unravelling one of the Worlds’ greatest mysteries.
+The first stop for the day is Bath – a UNESCO World Heritage Site featuring some of the most exemplary architecture in Europe.
+Join us on a guided walking tour of the town and learn about the region’s historical significance, including the natural hot springs that supply the Roman baths – visited by over 1 million international tourists every year!
+Then, continuing on the last legs of your journey, you have an optional excursion that could have you unravelling one of the world’s greatest mysteries.
 Stonehenge – need we say more?
-You have the opportunity to witness an ancient and awe-inspiring structure, which has baffled scientists, tourists and historians for centuries.
+You have the opportunity to witness an ancient and awe-inspiring structure that has baffled scientists, tourists, and historians for centuries.

 Van / Driver